KNCT-FM

-KNCT-FM (91.3 MHz) is a public FM radio station, airing an easy listening radio format.
-Licensed to Killeen, Texas, United States, the station is owned by Central Texas College.
+KNCT-FM (91.3 MHz) is a public FM radio station licensed to Killeen, Texas, United States, and owned by Central Texas College.
+The station broadcasts an easy listening format branded as Simply Beautiful 91.3, along with local news, public affairs programming, and community features.
 The studios and offices are located on the campus of Central Texas College in Killeen.
 The transmitter is located on Eagle Nest Road in Harker Heights.

 KNCT-FM broadcasts in the HD Radio format.
-Its HD-2 subchannel carries classical music.
-KNCT-FM is listener supported.
-As a noncommercial station, KNCT-FM relies on contributions and holds periodic fundraisers on the air seeking support.
+Its HD2 subchannel carries a classical music format.
+KNCT-FM is listener-supported and operates as a noncommercial educational station.

-KNCT-FM's 50,000 watt signal covers a large area of Central Texas, including the Killeen-Temple and Waco radio markets as well as part of the Austin market.
-It has a website which includes live streaming as well as on-demand capabilities.
-The station is also available on iTunes and Google Play, and can be streamed on most hand-held devices.
+KNCT-FM's 50,000 watt signal covers much of Central Texas, including the Killeen–Temple and Waco radio markets, as well as portions of the Austin market.
+The station is available through online streaming via its official website and mobile app.
+KNCT-FM also maintains MyKNCT, a digital content platform featuring station news, community features, and on-demand program content.

 Programming

-KNCT-FM plays easy listening music it describes as "Simply Beautiful".
-The playlist is made up of instrumental cover versions of popular songs.
-Several times each hour, soft adult contemporary and middle of the road vocals are heard.
-From early December until December 25, the station switches to all-Christmas music, but still primarily playing instrumental holiday songs and hymns.
-The station is largely automated with live hosts heard some hours on weekdays.
-Also on weekdays, AP Radio news begins most hours.
+KNCT-FM broadcasts an easy listening format branded as Simply Beautiful, featuring instrumental selections, soft adult contemporary music, and adult standards.
+In addition to music programming, the station airs local news, public affairs programming, educational features, and community-interest segments.
+KNCT-FM's HD2 subchannel carries a full-time classical music format.

+The station's weekday programming includes locally produced news and public affairs segments, along with national and regional news updates.
+KNCT-FM also carries specialty music and spoken-word programming as part of its public service mission.
+Supplemental station content, including articles, community features, and archived program material, is published through the station's digital platform, MyKNCT.

 History

 KNCT-FM first signed on the air on November 23, 1970.
 When KNCT-FM first went on the air, it aired an educational format as part of Central Texas College's service to the community.
-Over time, KNCT-FM became a beautiful music outlet in response to commercial easy listening stations switching to more contemporary, uptempo formats.
+Over time, KNCT-FM adopted a beautiful music format in response to commercial easy listening stations shifting to more contemporary music formats.

+In later years, KNCT-FM expanded its programming to include digital streaming, HD Radio broadcasting, and additional public affairs and community programming, while continuing its role as a noncommercial public radio service for Central Texas.

-In June 2019, KNCT-FM named Michelle Flores the station's new general manager.
-Flores is the first woman to lead the station in its nearly 50 years of being on the air and, at 32, Flores is among the youngest women ever to take on the role of general manager at a public radio station.
+In June 2019, KNCT-FM named Michelle Flores as the station's general manager.
+Flores was the first woman to lead the station in its nearly 50-year history.

-KNCT-FM had a co-owned TV station, KNCT-TV Channel 46, which was a PBS member station.
-The TV station signed on the same day as the radio station and served Central Texas for 47 years.
-Financial pressures forced Central Texas College to take the station dark in August 2018; it was subsequently sold to Gray Television to become Central Texas' CW affiliate.
-KNCT-FM's operations were not affected by the TV station's shutdown and sale.
+KNCT-FM had a co-owned television station, KNCT (channel 46), which was a PBS member station.
+The television station signed on the same day as the radio station and served Central Texas for 47 years.
+Financial pressures forced Central Texas College to take the station dark in August 2018; it was subsequently sold to Gray Television and became Central Texas's The CW affiliate.
+KNCT-FM's operations were not affected by the television station's closure and sale.